-The Faculty organises an introductory programme and assigns a Faculty mentor to each Student enrolled in the study programme.
-The mentor guides the learning process and supervises the personal growth of the Student.
-Close monitoring of Student performance and progress will help ensure that Students complete the study programme on schedule.
+The Faculty assigns a faculty mentor to each Student enrolled in the study programme.
+The mentor guides the students' learning process and supervises the personal growth of the student.
+Close monitoring of student performance and progression will help ensure that students complete the study programme on schedule.
+The mentor guides the Master Students in feeling at home at FPN, making internship choices and orientation towards a future career.

-Article 7.3 Academic adviser
+Article 7.4 Academic adviser

-Students of the master's programme Forensic Psychology may consult an academic adviser of the Faculty at any time to discuss academic or personal problems.
-Academic advisers are not members of the teaching staff of the master's programme Forensic Psychology and can provide impartial advice and referrals, as appropriate, to Students seeking solutions for such problems.
+Students of the master Psychology may consult an academic adviser of the Faculty at any time to discuss academic or personal problems.
+Academic advisers are not members of the teaching staff and can provide impartial advice and referrals, as appropriate, to Students seeking solutions for such problems.
 All conversations with an academic adviser are confidential.